tHarvey303/synthesizer/docs/source/observables/spectral_data_cubes/spectral_data_cubes.rst

 Overview
 --------

-Synthesizer can be used to make spectral data cubes (similar to the integral field uint instruments on telescopes)
+Synthesizer can be used to make spectral data cubes (similar to the integral field unit instruments on telescopes)

 - `SpectralCube` objects, a container for a spaxel data cube.
 These provide functionality to create, manipulate and visualise spectral data cubes